 - Click outside the current text field;

 - Check the custom shortcuts section and see if you’re using the correct keyboard combo;

 - Check again in an incognito window without any installed browser extensions.
 If they’re working try to disable extensions in a normal window one by one until you find the culprit.

 - Update your browser, just in case it’s too outdated.

 And there you have it: all you need to know about Gmail keyboard shortcuts.
-If you’re looking for shortcuts for popular programs here’s a list of our most popular articles on this topic:
+If you’re looking for shortcuts for popular Google programs and services here’s a list of our most popular articles on this topic: